Shu244/clouDL/README.md

 ## Manual Tests:
 Execute <code>bash quick_start.sh manual bucket_name</code> to move everything to cloud storage but not spin up a cluster.
 This is helpful to run manual tests.

-## Using Manager.py

-Remember to do the following when using Manger:
-1) Set the compare and goal keys for Manager using <code>Manager.set_compare_goal(compare, goal)</code>
-2) Start the epochs on the value returned by <code>Manager.start_epochs()</code> method
-3) Make sure to call <code>Manager.finished(param_dict)</code> once the model is done training
-4) Use <code>Manager.save_progress(param_dict, best_param_dict)</code> sparsely since it is expensive
-5) <code>Manager.save_progress(param_dict, best_param_dict)</code> can be used to track the current params and the optional best params
-6) Use <code>Manager.add_progress(key, value)</code> freely
-7) Load the parameters into the model when it is provided

-Progress should be saved at the end of an epoch instead of the beginning.
-This is not mandatory but prevents unnecessary saving.

-The key "epochs" should be used and managed via <code>Manager.add_progress(key, value)</code>.
-This will help restarts start on the proper epoch.
-If not used, an approximate start epoch will be calculated, which relies on existing progress and epochs starting at 0.

-## User Customizations

-The user will likely have to update the startup.sh and all the files in the user_files folder.
-The user can also update quick_start.sh to customize what data to move to the cloud, number of workers, and best archived models.